SiegeEngineers/aoc-reference-data/README.md

 ### Streamer Notability

-All content creators and streamers of the Age of Empires universe may be added as long as they have a profile containing *Age of Empires* content on at least _one_ of the following platforms: Twitch, Youtube, Facebook Gaming, Douyu, Discord.
+All content creators and streamers of the Age of Empires universe may be added as long as they have a profile containing *Age of Empires* content on at least _one_ of the following platforms:

+- Discord
+- Douyu
+- Facebook Gaming
+- Twitch
+- Youtube

-If the content creator has a **gaming profile** for games of the franchise please make sure it is being added as well.
+If the content creator has a **gaming profile** for games of the franchise (e.g. AoE1, AoE2, AoE3, AoE4) please make sure it is being added as well.

 ### Team Notability